 When employees reach out for feedback and share their goals for growth, it is fundamental to reflect upon the tools and building blocks that we can implement to encourage them.

 Providing the space for professional development is an excellent indication that you are invested in your team in the long term and has become a well recognized office perk for cultivating employee wellness.
 By offering apprenticeships, tools or certifications to help your team upskill or maybe diversify their expertise, not only are you making it clear that they have potential you believe in discovering and nurturing, but that you see them as integral to your workforce of tomorrow.
 It is natural to seek out challenges and stimulus to go further in your career, and professional development offers many ways of allowing this.

 How to integrate employee recognition into your professional development and online training

 With the scary part aside, the great news is that there are endless possibilities and tools emerging today to help bring each of these elements to the forefront of your workplace and everyday environment.
-No, you don’t need to pay a hefty price tag, nor do you need to double down on internal resources to make these happen.
+From creating an incentives program to a simple thank-you.
+You don’t need to pay a hefty price tag, nor do you need to double down on internal resources to make these happen.

 Some of the most simple methods, for example, encouraging team approaches to professional development and training, are great ways of upping your employee engagement.
 Whether you’re a bootstrapping, lean startup or a Fortune 500 multinational for example, online courses and learning management tools are now widely available that can not only be custom designed with skills to suit your workplace, but they can also be accessible to a wide range of abilities from beginners to advanced learners.